A Nightmare on Elm Street 2: Freddy's Revenge: Homoerotic subtext

 In particular, Patton blames Chaskin, who he says claimed the subtext arose from how Patton played the part.
 "I love when [he] uses the word 'subtext,'" he complained.
 "Did you actually go to a freshman English course in high school?
 This is not subtext."
 In 2016 he said Chaskin "sabotage[d]" him.
 "Nobody ever affected my confidence—the boys that threw rocks at me, nobody—but this man did."
 Chaskin denied for years that there was a gay subtext in his screenplay.
 Instead, at one point, he told a reporter that Patton had simply played the part "too gay".
 The emotional stress of the film led Patton to leave acting shortly afterwards for a career in interior decorating.

 While Chaskin has tried to reach out and apologize to Patton over the years, with limited success, he maintains that Patton's "interpretations of Jesse were choices that he made ...
 I have to believe that he 'got it' and that was how he decided to play it."
 In 2010, Chaskin finally admitted it was a deliberate choice on his part.
 "Homophobia was skyrocketing and I began to think about our core audience—adolescent boys—and how all of this stuff might be trickling down into their psyches," he explained.
 "My thought was that tapping into that angst would give an extra edge to the horror."

 One scene that would have made the gay subtext more apparent was toned down.
-Englund was actually prepared to insert one of his hand's knife blades into Jessie's mouth instead of merely caressing his lips with it as he does in the finished film, but Patton did not feel comfortable with it.
+Englund was actually prepared to insert one of his hand's knife blades into Jesse's mouth instead of merely caressing his lips with it as he does in the finished film, but Patton did not feel comfortable with it.
 The film's makeup artist suggested to Patton that he not do the scene that way to protect his image.

 In a February 2010 interview with Attitude magazine, Englund said "... the second Nightmare on Elm Street is obviously intended as a bisexual themed film.
 It was early '80s, pre-AIDS paranoia.
 Jesse's wrestling with whether to come out or not and his own sexual desires was manifested by Freddy.
 His friend is the object of his affection.
 That's all there in that film.
-We did it subtly but the casting of Mark Patton was intentional too, because Mark was out and had done Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean."
+We did it subtly but the casting of Mark Patton was intentional too, because Mark was out and had done Come Back to the Five & Dime, Jimmy Dean, Jimmy Dean."